gSchool/ada-CS-Fundamentals-Internship/01-algorithms/01-algorithms.md

   - This is identifying the efficency of an algorithm using time and space complexity
 - **Testing** algorithms
   - This is really debugging the algorithm
-  - When we test an algorithm we run it on sample data.
-If the tests fail, we try to correct the error
+  - When the algorithm is tested, it is run on sample data.
+If the tests produce unexpected output, the error causing the unexpected output needs to be debugged
-  - We also _profile_ or conduct performance measurements by running the algorithm on sample data and measuring performance changes and memory usage.
+  - Algorithms are also _profiled_ or assessed on their performance measurements by running the algorithm on sample data and measuring performance changes and memory usage.
-    - For example [leetcode](https://leetcode.com/) takesyour solution to a common programming problem and compare it's performance to solutions from other developers.
+    - For example [leetcode](https://leetcode.com/) takes your solution to a common programming problem and compares its performance to solutions from other developers

-This lesson will focus on devising, analyzing, and, testing algorithms.
+This course will focus on devising, analyzing, and, testing algorithms.
 We are choosing to focus on these three aspects because they are the skills most often evaluated during technical interviews for junior software developer roles.
 Validating algorithms is beyond the scope of this course, but feel free to follow your curiosity!

 ## Devising and Testing Algorithms
 Devising algorithms is really just problem solving.
 So how do we approach solving a new, knotty problem?
 What steps can we take when we sit down in front of a programming and... have no idea what to do?
 This lesson describes a systematic approach to problem solving.
-Notice the similarity to Problem Solving Exercises in the classroom portion of Ada and the Interview Practice Questions we assign during the Thursdays at Ada portion.In follow-up lessons, we will practice using BIg-O notation to compare multiple approaches to the same problem.
+Notice the similarity to Problem Solving Exercises in the classroom portion of Ada and their equivalent, Interview Practice Questions, in the Thursdays at Ada portion.
+In follow-up lessons, we will practice using Big-O notation to compare multiple approaches to the same problem.

 ## Analyzing Algorithms